fisher60/TWT-Code-Jam/README.md

 :star: Star us on GitHub — it helps!

 Hi!
 For this TWT-Code-Jam we had the topic "Generators", therefore [Sachin](https://github.com/Shivansh-007) , [FunkyMonkey](https://github.com/Roshannarma), [NMarco](https://github.com/marco-create), [wowzers](https://github.com/tshe777) decided to do a project on website generator.
 It would initially ask the user for a input and then return a page on it.
-This page will
+This page will be supported with meaning of that word, some fun facts on it, youtube videos, Google News Links and an image slideshow.
+Have Fun!

 ##  Contributors